#TomBrady And #GiseleBundchen Prepare For Tonight's #MetGala

 Tom Brady and his wife, Gisele Bundchen, recently made headlines after it was revealed that the quarterback would not be joining his team on their visit to the White House to celebrate their Super Bowl win in February.
 Although it was reported that Brady didn’t attend the event because his mother was in town, rumors claimed the real reason Brady didn’t travel to the White House with his team had to do with his wife and her political stance.

-As fans may recall, Tom Brady was believed to be a Donald Trump supporter when his campaign first began but earlier this year, Gisele Bundchen shut down the idea that her husband would be supporting Trump on Twitter and proceeded to take a stand against him online.
+As fans may recall, Tom Brady was believed to be a Donald Trump supporter when his campaign began, but earlier this year, Gisele Bundchen shut down the idea that her husband would be supporting Trump on Twitter and proceeded to take a stand against him online.

 Bundchen even sent out a link on Twitter on the day Tom Brady was supposed to be at the White House with his team and encouraged fans to travel to Washington, D.C. for a protest regarding “climate, jobs, and justice.”

-Right away, fans accused Bundchen of banning her husband from going to the White House and a short time later, she deleted her protest post all together.
+Right away, fans accused Bundchen of banning her husband from going to the White House and a short time later, she deleted her protest post altogether.

-While rumors continued to swirl in regard to Bundchen’s possible ban on Brady’s visit to the White House, he told the Boston Herald that he would be unable to attend the celebration due to “personal family matters,” which he did not disclose.
+While rumors continued to swirl regarding Bundchen’s possible ban on Brady’s visit to the White House, he told the Boston Herald that he would be unable to attend the celebration due to “personal family matters,” which he did not disclose.

 “I am so happy and excited that our team is being honored at the White House today.
 Our team has accomplished something very special that we are all proud of and will be for years to come,” his statement read.
 “Thank you to the President for hosting this honorary celebration and for supporting our team for as long as I can remember.
 In light of some recent developments, I am unable to attend today’s ceremony, as I am attending to some personal family matters.
 Hopefully, if we accomplish the goal of winning a championship in the future years, we will back on the South Lawn again soon.
 Have a great day!”